TikiTDO/sereth_rtm/README.md

     #=> "node_name": [#{inst.node_name.each {|item| json_spec.from(&block).apply(item)}}]

   ## Operations
-  override! :node_name, ... # Same functionality as above, but allows for restricted names extends!
-(DataClass or "collection_name" or :spec_name)[, :spec_name] # Utilize a spec for nodes specified there and not in this context if! proc do ... end # Executes the proc in the context of the inst, then renders the contained spec if the proc return value evalutates to true end
+  override! :node_name, ... # Identical functionality to above.
+Useful for ruby keyword names extends! :spec_name # Extend from a different spec in the same node extends!
+DataClass, :spec_name # Extend from a different spec for a different node extends! 'collection_name', :spec_name # Sambe as above, for rails collection names if! proc do ... end # Exted current spec if proc returns true in context of current inst end
 ```